karx/karx.github.io/GymVym/README.md

 * User App
 This would be exposed as a Mobile App on both Android and iOS.
 The mobile app would include the following
-    * Onboarding (exposed as bot)
+    * Onboarding (exposed as a bot)
-    * Facilites exploration with geolocation
+    * Facilities exploration with geolocation
     * Events exploration and booking
     * e-commerce experience to buy Products
-    * Reporting and companion for GymVym system (exposed as bot)
+    * Reporting and companion for GymVym system (exposed as a bot)
     * Subscription management